 Geoff does not sit on any of the Board's Committees.
-(See page 38 for further information).

-Shareholding in the Company Nil
+Shareholding in the Company

 Geoff is a General Partner of OrbiMed, having joined in 2002 as a biotechnology analyst.
 Prior to joining OrbiMed, he worked as an analyst in the healthcare investment banking group at Lehman Brothers.

 Mr Hsu received his A.B. degree summa cum laude from Harvard University and holds an M.B.A. from Harvard Business School.
 Prior to business school, he spent two years studying medicine at Harvard Medical School.